isacciobota/stanford-CS231n/README.md

 # CS231n: Deep Learning for Computer Vision
-This project includes various assignments and projects completed as part of the Stanford CS231n: Deep Learning for Computer Vision course [1].
+This project includes various assignments and projects that are part of the Stanford CS231n: Deep Learning for Computer Vision course [1].
 The initial code is from CS231n assignments [2].
-Each folder corresponds to a different assignment or project within the course.
+Each folder corresponds to a different assignment within the course.

 > [!NOTE]
 > This was solved as a project for a course called Computer Vision at Politehnica University of Timisoara [3].
-Because of that, the `cs231n` folders inside each assignment was renamed to `cv`.
+Because of that, the `cs231n` folder inside each assignment was renamed to `cv`.
 Also, it was run in Google Colaboratory and I chose to complete the PyTorch files (instead of Tensorflow).

 ## Content